marctorsoc/marctorsoc.github.io/src/content/posts/2019-02-08-data-science-in-remote.md

   <img src="/content/display_dfs.png" alt="" width="50%"/>
 </div> <p> </p>

- **Conclusion**
+ ## Conclusion

 In this post, I have shown some of the tricks I have learned in the recent years for working on remote and with Jupyter notebooks.

-As always, any recommendation, suggestion or improvement, please welcome.
+As always, any recommendation, suggestion or improvement, please let me know.
 Thanks for reading!